On0n0k1/Tutorial_NEAR_Rust/EN/lesson_3_structs/Readme.md

 ### Macros
 [top](#topics)

 For now, let's consider a **macro** as a function that will execute prior to code being compiled.
-These function generate code for you.
+These functions generate code for you.
 After the code is generated, the compiler runs and error checking happens.
 The most common scenario for a **macro** is to allow for functions with a variable number of parameters.

 Another way to see macros would be as a way to trade code complexity for ease of use.